BreaBang/BookRecommender/README.md

 **Tech used:** HTML, CSS, JavaScript, Express, Node and Heroku.

-I created my own server using node and express JS.
-Then so other people could access the API, I pushed it to Heroku.
+I created my own server using node and express JS and pushed it to Heroku.

-The API is made up of objects.

 I ended up adapting a template for the layout of the site.
 I need to learn more about designing.
-THe first two attempts at doing my own layout were functional but it was not a very appealing site.
+The first two attempts at doing my own layout were functional but it was not a very appealing site.

 The original input item in the template was an email submission box.
-I adapted it to instead pull from the API.
+I adapted it to instead pull from the book list array.
 This is why the mobile layout gets a little funky.
 It wasn't designed to host the response text.

 ## Lessons Learned: